 4. Use reusable food containers for your lunch.

 3. Choose rechargeable batteries, then recycle them when they die.

-2. Borrow a book from the library or from a friend - sharing books is a great way to reduce waste and reuse materials.
+2. Borrow a digital book from the library — it's a great way to reduce waste.

 1. Stop using disposable bags, use reusable bags.